Nate Lowe Player Props: Rangers vs. Nationals

-On Saturday, Nate Lowe (.255 on-base percentage in past 10 games, 105 points below season-long percentage) and the Texas Rangers play the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 4:05 PM ET.
+The Texas Rangers, including Nate Lowe (.261 on-base percentage in past 10 games, 100 points below season-long percentage), take on starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Sunday at 12:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Nationals.
+He racked up two hits (going 2-for-4 with a double) in his most recent game against the Nationals.

 Nate Lowe Game Info & Props vs. the Nationals